Esri/appstudio-vscode/README.md

 ## Features implemented so far

 * Open AppStudio project: To open an AppStudio project, go to File -> Open Folder, and open the AppStudio project folder.

-If the workspace contains more than one folders containing appinfo.json files, the extension will prompt the user to select one of them before running the executables.
+* Seperate tree view for AppStudio projects in the explorer

 * QML Syntax Highlighting